SalieriC/SWIM/documentation/CUB Setup.md

 ## Optional: Active Effects
 You can set up Active Effects to the conditions if you want.
 For This click on the hand symbol <img src="https://github.com/SalieriC/SWADE-Immersive-Macros/blob/main/img/cub_setup/CUBAEs1.jpg?raw=true"> next to an condition in the Condition lab.
 The AE window opens.
 Click on "Effects" and click "+".
 Now you can set up an Active Effect.
-In the official Foundry discord server in the swade channel you can find a list of the most common effect keys in the pinned messages.
+In the official Foundry discord server in the swade channel you can find a list of the most common effect keys (see the pinned messages).
 You can also import my JournalEntry* to have them in your world.
 When you want to set up multiple AEs on CUB, there is a bug where on clicking + the currenty entry disappears and no second one is created.
 Just click + again and everything will be fine.
 Do this for every condition you wish.
-I don't want and can give away more precise explanations as I obviously don't want to give away more rulings than necessary.
+I can't give away more precise explanations as I obviously don't want to give away more rulings than necessary.
 But you'll fiogure it out by looking at the keys and the conditions rulings.

 *Go to the JournalEntry tab in the right sidebar, create a new JournalEntry (name doesn't matter) and once created right click on it, select import and choose this file: `modules/swim/assets/imports/fvtt-JournalEntry-Attribute_Keys_for_Active_Effects.json`.